Improving Optical Photo-z Constraints for Dusty Star-forming Galaxies Using Submillimeter-based Priors: Combining FIR/submm and optical/NIR photometric redshifts

 \section{Combining FIR/submm and optical/NIR photometric redshifts}

-Although usually much more accurate than with submm data alone, photometric redshift estimation using NIR and optical photometry is considerably more complicated because of the variety of SEDs, requiring more parameters.
+Although usually much more accurate than with submm data alone, Photometric redshift estimation using NIR and optical photometry typically provides greater constraining power on the redshift probability distribution $P(z)$ than even the best submm data, since high-quality OIR data are generally easier to obtain.
+However, this approach remains considerably more complicated due to the variety of SEDs involved, requiring additional parameters.
 The two standard approaches are the empirical method, which uses a training set to fit for the parameters of a simple function, and the SED template-fitting technique, which uses a library of possible template SEDs \citep[for example from][]{bruzual2003}.

 To achieve our objective of combining optical photometric redshifts with submm photometric redshifts, we employ a code that uses the SED template-fitting approach.
 Specifically, we use the {\tt Easy Accurate zphoto from Yale} \citep[\texttt{EAzY};][]{EAZY} code, which computes linear combinations of SED templates in the optical-to-NIR over the redshift range of $0$--$4$.
 Importantly, the output of \texttt{EAzY} is a redshift PDF, which we can multiply by our FIR/submm redshift PDFs to obtain a final redshift estimate as the two distributions are completely independent.